dputhier/pygtftk/docs/source/gtftk_args.rst

 Getting the list of funtional tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One can access to the list of implemented  tests through the -p/--plugin-tests arguments.
+One can get the list of implemented tests through the -p/--plugin-tests arguments.
 These tests may be run using `bats <https://github.com/sstephenson/bats>`_ (Bash Automated Testing System).

 .. code-block:: bash